moderncraft1234/yata_bot-3.0/README.md

 npm install mineflayer-cmd

-and then run go to mcmodules and put in all the data and run the exe if the bot doenst run delete discord.js from the node modules folder if ur still experiencing isues dm me at villager number 96#9685 have fun :D
+and then run go to mcmodules and put in all the data and run the exe and if u experience isues regarding heroku hosting remove the filesystem object within the code

-# compatibility isue
+# how to bot

 ______________________________________________________________________________
-curently the bot is hard to host on any device due to a plugin named FS and the config.json wich has invalid objects.
+to execute run node index and make sure u have node installed and npm